fabric8io/fabric8/docs/springboot.md

 All available services are registered as io.fabric8.kubernetes.api.model.Service objects.
 But there are out of the box converter to String and URL.
 The URL converter will convert the Service to a URL and the string converter to its string representation.

+### The @PortName annotation
+In Kubernetes a service may define multiple ports.
+Fabric8 provides a qualifier which can be used to select a specific port by name.

+        @Inject
+        @ServiceName("my-service")
+        @PortName("my-port")
+        private String service.

 ### Running inside and outside of Kubernetes
 Under the covers the code will default to using the **MY_SERVICE_SERVICE_HOST** and **MY_SERVICE_SERVICE_PORT** environment variables exposed by [kubernetes services](services.html) to discover the IP and port to use to connect to the service.
 Kubernetes sets those environment variables automatically when your pod is run inside Kubernetes.